pmutunga/PaskwaNewsScraper/README.md

 ## Design
 I used a design pattern called MVC.
 MVC allows us to separate parts of our app and group them based on their functionality and role.
 * M stands for models.
 This include all the code for the database models (Headlines and Notes).
 * V which stands for the views or the layout.
-I used Express Handlebars.
+I used the layout required by Express Handlebars.
 * C stands for controllers.
 This is the logic of how the app handles the incoming requests and outgoing responses.

 I also used Public and Routes.